willviles/Immerse/README.md

 #### Section-based soundtrack

-Soundtracks can then be changed for each section of the page.
-Inside your Immerse section, just define a new soundtrack.
+Soundtracks can also be defined for each section of the page.
+Inside your Immerse section, just define a new soundtrack and the audio will change to your new soundtrack when the section is scrolled to.

 ```js
 page.section({